Skip to main content

 As a teacher, setting up your classroom is one of the most exciting parts of August!
 Where should the classroom library go?
 Where should the teacher desk go?
 How should the student desks be arranged?
 In my mind, each decision says something about how the classroom will run and what the teacher values.

 For desk arrangements, this site (opens in a new window) and this site (opens in a new window) show various desk arrangements, and the types of learning encouraged from various styles (my classrooms were usually a variation of the horseshoe or the group work plan).
-Our own article, Classroom Arrangement (opens in a new window), provides guidance about some things to consider when setting up all your furniture.
+This article on Reading Rockets, Classroom Arrangement (opens in a new window), provides guidance about some things to consider when setting up all your furniture.

 Also check out our classroom libraries section where you’ll find resources on building a diverse library, labeling the books, and creating a welcoming spot.